mattdugan/mattdugan.github.io/source/_posts/2013-08-29-jbug-jboss-amq-is-the-hotness.markdown

 * Composite destinations (instead of having to implement multiple listeners with identical implementations)

-* Exclusive consumers (instead of having to implement logic or physical architecture to affect the sticky nature of a message recipient)
+* Exclusive consumers (instead of having to implement logical or physical architecture to affect the sticky nature of a message recipient)

 * Message groups (instead of having to implement both logical and physical architecture to manage message load and exclusivity simultaneously)